 Depreciation is computed using the straight-line method over the estimated useful lives of the assets, generally 40 years for buildings, 15 years for site or building improvements, 5 years for vehicles and electronic data processing equipment, and 7 years for other equipment.
 Land is not depreciated.
-The "following-month" prorate convention is used, in which no depreciation is recorded in the month of acquisition and an entire month of depreciation is recorded in the month of disposition.
+The "following-month" prorate convention is used, in which no depreciation is recorded in the month of acquisition and an entire month of depreciation.